 State-of-the-art signal processing reliably detects passengers boarding and alighting the vehicle as well as relevant objects such as baggage, wheelchairs, strollers and bicycles.
 The installation is faster and simpler than ever before.
 The implementation of the ITxPT sensor communication achieves maximum standardization.
 IRMA 6 = Plug&Play.

 IRMA 6 has once again considerably expanded and enhanced the proven sensor technology.
 The counting sensor was equipped with a technological refinement in terms of lighting in order to enable a more flexible mounting position.
 It also allows an extended mounting height.
-The increased resolution of 80,000 pixels generates more intuitive and easily comprehensible video images (HD/TOF image streaming).
+The increased resolution of up to 76,800 pixels generates more intuitive and easily comprehensible video images (HD/TOF image streaming).
 These can be transmitted and/or recorded in 3D or 2D image streaming form (video).